Membrane broadcasting tutorial

 mix run --no-halt

 The pipeline will start playing, after a couple of seconds the HLS files should appear in the @output_path directory.
-In order to play the stream we need to first serve them.
-We can do it using simple python server.

 Then we can play the stream using ffmpeg, by pointing to the location of the manifest file: